golden-fingers/pendora-ms/README.md

 1. We have three buttons, each one point for specific minutes (1,10,25)
 2. Press the minutes buttons then press 'Start' button so the timer will start counting from that point
-3. Once the time is zero, the alarm should work
-4. If the user want to pause the timer, he can click on 'Pause' button to stop it temporary
+3. If the user want to pause the timer, he can click on 'Pause' button to stop it temporary
-5. The 'Stop' button is to stop the timer and the 'Reset' is to start again
+4. The 'pause/Start' button is to stop the timer if it is running or to start it if it is pause

 <h1> Project Plan: </h1>